 Peripheral vascular resistance and proximal arterial compliance has a major role to play in determining the systolic and diastolic pressure, and therefore the pulse pressure.

 This is probably something that would benefit from a couple of diagrams:

 These diagrams are either stolen directly or extrapolated from Elzinga & Westerhof (1973), who observed that increased aortic elastance (decreased compliance) results in a faster drop of diastolic pressure, because the aortic pressure-volume curve in a poorly compliant aorta is so steep.
 Thus, "pulse variations in blood pressure" will occur over the timeframe of minutes and seconds due to changes in peripheral resistance, and over years due to changes in proximal arterial compliance (eg. due to the gradual process of age-related arterial stiffening).
-The change in pulse pressure associated with changes in posture is also

 As mentioned above, changes in arterial compliance result in a more rapid drop of blood pressure in diastole, because of a steep arterial pressure-volume relationship.
 This brings diastolic time, and therefore heart rate, into the equation.
 Observe: